logos-maker/alsa-midi-out-example/README.md

 # alsa-midi-out-example
-Linux example code in C for ALSA MIDI out
+Linux example code in C for ALSA MIDI out.
+Could not find any working short example, so I made this.

 ### dependencies for compilation:
   sudo apt-get install libasound2-dev